 - A conversation area designed for face-to-face interaction

-“Setting a rule to have no phones at the dinner table or creating a special nook for reading, napping, or meditation where household members can take a break from technology” can help create mental space for connection and reflection.
+Establishing rules like keeping phones away from the dinner table, or designing specific nooks for reading, napping, or meditation allows household members to disconnect from technology.
+Such practices can help foster mental space for improved connection and reflection.

 Designing for Sensory Awareness